steven-mcdonald/murakami_translators/README.md

 - The 7 available books were all successfully loaded and cleaned.
 A data sample was set as a chunk of text ~1000 characters long.
 - Features that could be expected to relate to the translator style were extracted and tested with Logistic Regression.
 At this point, Vader sentiment scores were dropped from the modelling as they did not improve the accuracy scores.
 - Further modelling algorithms were tested.
 Although some such as SVM and XGBoost performed slightly better on 5-fold cross-validation accuracy, they was more challenging to extract information on feature importance and so the Logistic Regression model was used for further analysis.
-- All initial models tested were able to predict the translator of a test dataset with accuracy above the baseline score of 0.40 (i.e. better than choosing the most common translator by default). the chosen Logistic Regression model had an accuracy score of 0.68.
+- All initial models tested were able to predict the translator of a test dataset with accuracy above the baseline score of 0.40 (i.e. better than choosing the most common translator by default).
+The chosen Logistic Regression model had an accuracy score of 0.68.
+- After analysis of the results, some features were dropped and the train/test split was altered.
+A model trained on two translators with a test set containing only repeat translations by the two translators had a baseline of 0.50 and a test set accuracy of 0.67.

 ### Objective 2: Feature Interpretation

 - A number of features which are not immediately apparent such as sentence, adverb and pronoun counts were shown to help distinguish the translators of these texts
-- Some initial features such as counts of the words 'he' and 'had' related more to the underlying story than to the translation style
+- Some initial features such as counts of the words 'he' and 'had' related more to the underlying story than to the translation style and were dropped for later modelling.
 - Although the feature importance changed somewhat from model to model, some key features appeared regularly.
-In particular we can be quite confident on the features differentiating between Birnbaum and Rubin due to the final test set which had identical souce material for each of the two translators
+In particular we can be quite confident on the features differentiating between Birnbaum and Rubin due to the final test set which had identical souce material for each of the two translators:
   - **Birnbaum:** Shorter sentences | Fewer verbs | More unique words | more monosyllabic words
   - **Rubin:** Longer sentences | More auxiliary words | Fewer characters | Fewer unique words
-- For Gabriel we can be less certain as I do not have any texts translated by both him and another translator.
-From the earlier tests some features did appear regularly
+- For Gabriel we can be less certain as we do not have any texts translated by both him and another translator.
+From the earlier tests some features did appear regularly:
   - **Gabriel:** Fewer pronouns | More verbs | More adverbs

 **Although this project only touched the surface of the topic, it seems that machine learning models were capable of differentiating Murakami's translators and some interesting aspects of the translators styles could be extracted.**